namin/staged-miniKanren/README.md

 - [miniKanren-in-miniKanren](./tests/applications/metamk.rkt)
 - [Grammar Parsers](./tests/applications/grammars.rkt)

-### Tests and Plots
+### Plots

-Tests for the project are available under the [`tests/`](./tests/) directory.
-Running the file [`tests/all.rkt`](./tests/all.rkt) will run the tests.
-To replicate the benchmarks as they appear in the paper, run the shell script [`benchrun.sh`](./benchrun.sh), which will run the tests, printing raw results to `STDOUT` and to log files of the form `bench-log-*.txt` and printing formatted results to `bench-results/*`.

 The plots are generated by running [`tests/graphs.rkt`](./tests/graphs.rkt).

 ## Correspondences with paper

 Here, we map the various claims and examples posited in the paper to corresponding tests/benchmarks in the implementation.
-A test file can be run individually by running `racket FILE_TO_TEST`.
-All tests included with the project can be executed in one go by running `racket ./tests/all.rkt`.

 ### Introduction

 The introduction briefly discusses the problems the paper attempts to solve, the mechanisms for solving them, as well as the contributions of the paper.
 It does not make major references to the implementation itself, mainly containing pointers to further into the paper.
-It does include Figure 1, which present the `synth/sketch` and `invert-execute` constructs.
+It does include Figure 1, which presents the `synth/sketch` and `invert-execute` constructs.
 These are syntactic sugar for various applications of the relational interpreter.
 The definition of and tests using the `synth/sketch` and `invert-execute` forms are in [`./tests/synth-task-macros-synth-context.rkt`](./tests/synth-task-macros-synth-context.rkt) and [`./tests/synth-task-macros-backwards.rkt`](./tests/synth-task-macros-backwards.rkt), respectively.

 ### Background

 #### Relational Programming in miniKanren

 This section introduces prior work on the relational programming language miniKanren.
-The short example present in the paper used to introduce miniKanren is present as a test in [`./tests/doc.rkt`](./tests/doc.rkt).
+The short example present in the paper used to introduce the language miniKanren is present as a test in [`./tests/doc.rkt`](./tests/doc.rkt).
 This section also contains Figure 2b, an implementation of the λ-or language as a relation, demonstrating the use of forms such as quasi-quote unquote.
 This implementation is also present in [`./tests/or-interp-unstaged.rkt`](./tests/or-interp-unstaged.rkt), including a short test demonstrating synthesis of terms in the language.

 ##### Synthesis with Relational Interpreters